d4rkc0de-club/RecruitmentCTF-2022/WriteUps/Crypto/Crypto.md

 The Advanced Encryption Standard (AES) is a block cipher that finds its use in a lot of security operations.
 It is a symmetric operation, which means the same key is used to encrypt and decrypt the message.

-Even though it is secure in itself because even the smallest key is 16 bits and cannot be brute-forced with modern hardware, some misconfigurations in a software can help us guess the key.
+Even though it is secure in itself because even the smallest key is 16 bytes and cannot be brute-forced with modern hardware, some misconfigurations in a software can help us guess the key.

 ---